My Review of Traveling with Holiday Scout: Amazing Northeast India Tour!

 Sange is from the Monpa tribe in Bomdila, a part of Arunachal Pradesh where the Tibetan influence is highly visible and it was a real treat to be able to stay at his family home in Bomdila, to meet his family, and experience his Mum’s amazing Tibetan food and warm hospitality.

-I really couldn’t have asked for anymore from our trip through North East India with Holiday Scout.
+I really couldn’t have asked for anymore from our Northeast India tour with Holiday Scout.
 Sange is the complete gentleman and his attention to detail, organisation, passion for the region, passion for tourism and all round kindness was faultless.
 Sange anticipated our every need and went out of his way to make sure we were happy – we were truly spoilt by Sange and his passion for the region was really infectious and his knowledge was second to none.

-Unlike a packaged group tour we had a private car and driver and dedicated tour guide which gave us the flexibility to not feel like we were on a tour as we were able to customise the itinerary to suit our needs and interests which meant that we really had the best of both worlds – the freedom to explore this amazing region without the hassles of independent travel which would be quite strenuous in this remote region.
+Unlike a packaged group tour for Holiday Scout’s Northeast India tours we had a private car and driver and dedicated tour guide which gave us the flexibility to not feel like we were on a traditional tour as we were able to customise the itinerary to suit our needs and interests which meant that we really had the best of both worlds – the freedom to explore this amazing region without the hassles of independent travel which would be quite strenuous in this remote region.

 To Sange’s credit the whole trip, despite the lack of infrastructure in this, one of the world’s least explored areas, ran exceptionally smoothly.
-From the plains of Assam where we enjoyed a close encounter with endangered one horned rhinos at Kaziranga National Park, to the colourful Tibetan monasteries of Tawang, to meeting the fascinating Apatani tribal people in Ziro Valley, exploring North East India really blew me away and opened my eyes to a totally different, unique and oh so captivating aspect of India.
+From the plains of Assam where we enjoyed a close encounter with endangered one horned rhinos at Kaziranga National Park, to the colourful Tibetan monasteries of Tawang, to meeting the fascinating Apatani tribal people in Ziro Valley, meeting the headhunter tribes of Nagaland, attending the unique and mystical Mopin tribal festival, exploring North East India really blew me away and opened my eyes to a totally different, unique and oh so captivating aspect of India.

-At the end of the tour I was sad to say goodbye to not only a tour guide but a new friend at the end of the trip.
-I even went on a 2nd trip with Holiday Scout in April to explore Nagaland and meet the head hunter tribes as well as attending some unique tribal festivals and would also love to visit Ladakh with him.
+At the end of the tour I was sad to say goodbye to not only a tour guide but a new friend at the end of the trip and would also love to visit Ladakh with him!

 Why I fell in love with Arunachal Pradesh